masasam/emacs-easy-hugo/README.md

 easy-hugo-previewtime "Preview display time."

 If you want the default extension to be '.org'.
+If not set the default extension will be '.md'.

 	(setq easy-hugo-default-ext ".org")

-If not set the default extension will be '.md'.
+If you want customise color, write the following in the init.el or .emacs.

+	(defface easy-hugo-help-face
+	'((((class color) (background light)) (:bold t :foreground "your-hex-color" :background "your-hex-color")) (((class color) (background dark)) (:bold t :foreground "your-hex-color" :background "your-hex-color"))) ""
+	:group 'easy-hugo-faces)

 ## Preparation for useing this package